 I joined my first food tour in Sweden in July 2016.
 Before that, I had only experienced walking tours in most cities I visited.
 Nowadays, you can take running tours, bike tours, literary tours, history tours, and, well, just about every type of tour imaginable.
 Having experienced several myself, I’ve concluded that food tours are my favorite, not to mention the most rewarding.
 Not only do you get to try the local cuisine, you’ll learn about great places to eat during your stay in the city, and they usually include some local history too.

 Secret Food Tours

 When I started traveling over three years ago, there weren’t that many food tours around that I heard of.
-In 2013, Secret Food Tours launched their first tour in London.
-Since then, they’ve expanded to 18 cities and are continuing to grow.
+In 2013, Secret Food Tours launched its first tour in London.
+Since then, they’ve expanded to over 60 cities and are continuing to grow.
 Their current cities include several capital cities around Europe, some cultural hotspots in the USA, and Hong Kong and Bangkok in SE Asia.